-- (1) In lieu of Township Subdivision and Land Development Ordinance §123-37E all parking areas, except driveways for ingress and egress, shall be set back a minimum of 10 feet from the ultimate right of way line of any street bordering the lot. - (2) Where parking areas abut a sidewalk along a public road; a low wall, fence, landscape plants that form a hedge, or earthen berm of no more than 42 inches in height shall be provided in the frontage zone. - (3) Parking areas shall be set back 8 feet from all buildings. - (4) New parking areas shall not be constructed between existing or new buildings or additions and the frontage line.
+(1) In lieu of Township Subdivision and Land Development Ordinance § 123-37E all parking areas, except driveways for ingress and egress, shall be set back a minimum of 10 feet from the ultimate right of way line of any street bordering the lot.

+- (2) Where parking areas abut a sidewalk along a public road; a low wall, fence, landscape plants that form a hedge, or earthen berm of at least 24" and no more than 42" in height shall be provided in the frontage zone.
+Fences and wall shall comply with the standards and permitting requirements of Chapter 81 Fences and Walls. - (3) Parking areas shall be set back a minimum of 8 feet from all buildings. - (4) New parking areas shall not be constructed between existing or new buildings or additions and the frontage line. - (5) Parking areas shall be setback 12 feet from all tract boundaries, except boundaries with the R-1, R-2, and R-4 Residential Districts where areas shall be setback 20 feet.